By Brittney Stefanic

 Truth 2: More sleep means less props

-We learned above that sleep biologically changes around the four month mark and there is another major contributor that often results in the sleep fiasco that happens with four month olds.
+We learned above that sleep biologically changes around the four-month mark and there is another major contributor that often results in the sleep fiasco that happens with four-month old.
 Up until this point, most parents have either been putting their baby to sleep with a pacifier, rocking, breastfeeding, or some similar technique where baby is assisted along the road to falling asleep by using a sleep prop.

 Once baby reconfigures sleep to match the four stage adult sleep cycle, they are spending more time in light sleep, and therefore there is a higher probability of waking up.
 The sleep props, or sleep associations, that are used can be very sneaky because although they may be helpful in getting your little one to that initial nodding off stage (what we call “sleep onset”, they may become dependent on needing the props to fall back to sleep after waking in the night.

 When baby wakes between sleep cycles and doesn’t have the paci, rocking chair or feed to initiate sleep again, you can go ahead and assume that they will be looking for that assistance to get back to sleep.
 When this starts happening every 45 minutes to one hour, parents are quick to find themselves in a nightmarish situation with lots of anxiety and not much sleep.

 You will likely find that the things that worked to get your newborn down to sleep are a lot less effective once this change takes place at four months which is why it feels like the biggest regression EVER!
 The basic premise of the sleep changes that happens around the four-month mark is that until your baby learns how to fall asleep independently, it is going to feel like you have taken a big step backwards in the sleep department.